-Suspension or Exclusion - suspension or permanent exclusion may be imposed in accordance with DfE statutory guidance Statutory Guidance on Suspensions and Exclusions (July 2022) to be read alongside he legal respon e (Pupil Exclusion sibilities for those e who exclude pupils from ed ucation.
-Pleas e refer to our Ex clusions Policy
+Suspension or Exclusion - suspension or permanent exclusion may be imposed in accordance with DfE statutory guidance Statutory Guidance on Suspensions and Exclusions (July 2022) to be read alongside School Discipline (Pupil Exclusions and Reviews) (England) Regulations 2012.
+This statutory guidance details the legal responsibilities for those who exclude pupils from education.
+Please refer to our Exclusions Policy.